mitranim/wordplay/readme.md

 medallicity (wearing so many awards, they're a significant part of your mass) © M

-clamity (mollusc extinction event?) © M
+clamity (when cloistering up is recommended; mollusc extinction event) © M

 refuseless (worst junk) © M